flass/agrogenom/pipeline/README.md

 The events that are found in the largest blocks of genes are retained as optimal.
 When this criterion is not discriminant (most events involve single genes), the (equivalent) transfer event(s) with the highest frequency amongst the independent replicates is chosen as optimal.

 This choice of optimal events may create the cohabitation in the same gene tree of events inferred in different replicates, which does not guaratee the consistency of the global scenario.
-This potential conflict is resolved during an a posteriori top-down parcours of the gene tree to coherently integrate events and complete the reconciliation.
+This potential conflict is resolved by an a posteriori top-down parcours of the gene tree where events are selected from the event pool so to ensure that the species tree assignation of the gene tree node is coherent with its parent's assignation.

 Additional HGT are then inferred, based on the recognition of taxonomic incongruence (using the scoring algorithm from [Bigot et al. 2013] reimplemented in [tree2 module][tree2]).
 This algorithm computes the most recent common ancestor of species represented in a gene clade and assigns this ancestral taxon to the node; a large increase in taxonomic depth (i.e. closeness to species tree root) from a node to its father node is seen as an incongruence, than can be interpreted as evidence for HGT event(s) occurred in the subtree.
 "Alien" parts of the subtree generating the excess taxonomic depth are identified and transfer events are inferred at their stem.